danielhusar/no-media-queries/Readme.md

 Type: `String`
 Default: '10000px'

-Breakpint for our page width which should match mediaqueries.
+Breakpoint for our page width which should match mediaqueries.

 #### type